richardgill/issue-template-check/docs/typescript-client/get.md

   ```
 ````

-For the REST API example, note that the `id` and `xata.version` are included in the returned records.
+For the REST API example, note that the `id`, `xata.version`, `xata.updatedAt` and `xata.createdAt` are included in the returned records.
 We will discuss the `meta.page` object when we talk about [paginating](#paginating-results) through the records.

 ## The TypeScript SDK Functions for Querying